vasemili/RoseTTAFold-HPC/README.md

 color sky blue #1
 ```

+The sky blue command is there just in case you inputted PDB files in different order.

 You can use the command line in Chimera to highlight specific residues around the mutation site:

 ```